 Asset College through our partnership with Soldier On, offer past and current Defence members (including members of Australian Federal Police, Australian Border Force, Department of Foreign Affairs and Trade and other security agencies), a range of special offers and support services.

 Recognition of Prior Learning

-Recognition of Prior Learning (RPL) is an assessment pathway offered by Registered Training Organisations such as Asset Training Australia for individuals to gain a nationally recognised qualification.
+Recognition of Prior Learning (RPL) is an assessment pathway offered by Registered Training Organisations such as Asset College for individuals to gain a nationally recognised qualification.

 Generally, to achieve a qualification you would undertake a training program followed by an assessment process.
 The RPL pathway is a substitute for the standard assessment process for individuals who have gained the same knowledge and skills through their experience rather than through a training program.
 This process recognises that experience can be as valuable as undertaking training.
 For example, you may have practical experience managing a unit of defence personnel, but no formal qualification in management.
 Through the RPL process, you could be awarded a Diploma of Leadership & Management.

 We understand that people acquire knowledge and skills from other training programs (both accredited and non-accredited), employment within various industries as well as participation in voluntary, social and recreational activities.
 By documenting and assessing this experience (or prior knowledge), our assessors may be able to align this experience to competencies in the Australian Qualifications Framework.